 Along those lines, think about it this way.
 If price action forms a pin bar on a 5min chart, we are talking about a rejection that lasted 5mins.
 Think of how many orders or transactions occurred during that time.

 Now compare that to 1hr of price rejecting, 4hrs of price rejecting (half a trading session), or a daily pin bar showing price had rejected for an entire day across three different sessions with three different sets of investors all weighing in saying this price rejection was a significant one.

 If you consider that, then it makes more sense the 1hr, 4hr and daily ones will have greater strength to them, but again, it all comes down to context

 Thus as we can see, the pin bar formation is a strong price action pattern communicating a rejection of sorts in finding tops and bottoms, telling us a counter-trend move is likely to begin.

 Obviously this is an over-simplification of it, but we can see how it works and understand it from an order flow perspective.

 There are many other variables and types of pin bars, which will enhance or weaken the pin bar, such as body size, close-type, prior price action, was it a trap, was it hitting off key levels, etc., but this should give you a good introduction on what a pin bar is, what it means from an order flow perspective, how it works from an order flow perspective, and one way you can trade it.

-There are various other methods to use this so should you want to learn more about then, then feel free to check out my Price Action Course whereby I teach quantitative methods for trading pin bars and discuss live setups all the time.
+There are various other methods to use this so should you want to learn more about then, then feel free to check out my Price Action Course.
+I teach quantitative methods for pin bar trading and discuss live setups all the time.